• Skip to primary navigation

 This stew is incredibly easy to make and hands-off.
 There are a couple of steps that help you develop the best meaty flavor.
 But, if you are feeling lazy, simply toss everything together and allow the beef to cook.

-Tips For Authentic Chapati
+Tips For Making Authentic Chapati

 • Don’t add too much water to the dough from the get-go.
 It could create a sticky mess.